pasqal-io/horqrux/docs/index.md

     projection = apply_gate(state, gates.Z(0))
     return overlap(state, projection)

-# Lets compute both values and gradients for a set of parameters and compile the circuit.
+# Let's compute both values and gradients for a set of parameters and compile the circuit.
 circ = jax.jit(jax.value_and_grad(circ))
 # Run it on a state.
 expval_and_grads = circ(state)